-Why Microwaving Food is Harmful
+Why is Microwaving Food Harmful

 Microwave ovens have become so ubiquitous in modern kitchens that it’s easy to assume their effects on food are innocuous.
 According to an article from Advanced Naturopathic, however, there are two major concerns that warrant a closer look: changes in the molecular structure of food, and the leaching of plastics into food when heating in microwave-safe containers.